 Our territory search provides granular search ability for companies who divide their distribution network or sales reps into strict geographic areas.
-We currently support granular territory functionality for US, Canada, Australia, Austria, Cambodia, Columbia, Croatia, Czech Republic, Denmark, France, Germany, Indonesia, India, Ireland, Italy, Malaysia, Mexico, New Zealand, Norway, Romania, South Africa, Spain, Switzerland, Thailand, Turkey, and UK.
-For other countries, we support country level territories.
 For information on granularity on all types of geographic searches see Search types for Geographic Searches

 Some companies assign their sales reps neatly into a group of counties.
 Others may have exceptions in their network, with some reps covering certain cities within a county, or other irregular configurations.
-Bullseye is able to accommodate a lot of territory configurations In the US, you can create territories based on the following criteria:
+Other companies have a hierarchical coverage structure that defines coverage at regional, state, and county levels.
+Bullseye is able to accommodate a lot of territory configurations to suit any need.
+In the US, you can create territories based on the following criteria:

 - Zip or Postal Code

 For Canada, Bullseye allows you to arrange territories by provinces or postal code (3 character or 6 character).
 Territories are configured in the Bullseye admin (although you can call us if you'd like us to provide custom automation of territories).
 Locations must be assigned to territories in order for locations to be displayed in the search results.